 This is Bonnies’ x-ray and a picture of the type of fracture in her leg.
-In puppies its very tricky to see fractures as they have lots of growth plates which fuse later in life when they have finished growing.
+In puppies its very tricky to see fractures as they have lots of growth plates, which fuse later in life when they have finished growing.

 We had to take Bonnie to surgery as soon as possible after she had her injury.
 Being such a young pup is great as they heal really fast, but it also means if we don’t fix the fracture quickly, the bones try to heal themselves in completely the wrong shape.
-The pressure was also on as Bonnies’ Owner was one of our Head Nurse Stevens best friends.
+The pressure was also on as Bonnies’ owner was one of our Head Nurse Stevens best friends!

 Our vet Martin carried out the surgery on the tiny bones.
 The first thing to do was to realign the fracture and ensure that the elbow moved perfectly.
-Once this is done a pilot hole is drilled through the fractured bones (This is the really Scary bit!).
-You only get one chance to get this right, the pilot hole has to be exactly in the centre of the bone a few millimetres either way and the elbow will not bend correctly, or the bone will spilt and the puppy would possibly lose her leg!
+Once this is done a pilot hole is drilled through the fractured bones (This is the really scary bit!).
+You only get one chance to get this right, the pilot hole has to be exactly in the centre of the bone a few millimetres either way and the elbow will not bend correctly, or the bone will split and the puppy would possibly lose her leg!

-Everything went as planned a small screw was placed to secure the fracture (the next scary bit).
+Everything went as planned, a small screw was placed to secure the fracture (the next scary bit).
 The screw must be tightened very carefully to secure the fracture but not too tight or it may split the soft fragile little bones.
-In bigger dogs extra plates or wires are used but these weren’t necessary in such a small puppy
+In bigger dogs, extra plates or wires are used but these weren’t necessary in such a small puppy

 Below is a picture of the x-ray after surgery and a picture of the tiny screw in Martins fingers as a comparison.